This webpage contains affiliate links. See more details here.

 The Adriatic crossing typically takes between 8-11 hours, usually overnight, with fares beginning at €52 per person.
 From Ancona, you can connect to a high-speed train (via Bologna) that takes about 4 hours.
 If you arrive in Bari, there's a direct train service to Rome, also around 4 hours.

 We generally suggest the ferry option if you're travelling with a vehicle or planning to explore Italy's eastern regions en route to Rome.
-Otherwise, air travel remains the most time-efficient and cost-effective choice.
+Otherwise, air travel remains the quickest and cheapest choice.

 Buses run between Croatian cities and Rome, but expect a long haul - over 14 hours from Zagreb (while there be sure to visit Plitvice Lakes).
 While it's the cheapest option, the journey time makes it hard to justify, especially with plenty of affordable flights available.
 Why spend all day on a bus when you can fly there for a reasonable price?